Arranging financial support after you separate

 You don’t have to go to court to arrange financial support.
 If possible, it's cheaper and easier to come to an agreement between yourselves - this is known as a ‘voluntary arrangement’.

-If you decide to go to court to ask for financial support, you’ll normally need to prove that you’ve tried mediation.
+If you decide to go to court to ask for financial support, you’ll normally need to prove that you’ve been to a MIAM.
+There are exceptions when you don’t have to go to a MIAM first - for example, if you’ve suffered domestic abuse.

 If your partner makes you feel anxious or threatened, you should get help.